martijnmichel/directus-expo/README.md

 - Radio Buttons

 **Relational**
-- file
+- File
-- image
+- Image
-- files
+- Files
 - Builder (M2A)
 - Many to Many
 - One to Many